campus-occupancy/campus-occupancy.github.io/index.md

 ![](images/M2-updated-login-page.PNG)

 ### Sign up Page
-You can select "Sign up" to go to the following page and register as a new user:
+You can click on "click here to Register" to go to the following page and register as a new user:

 ![](images/M2-updated-sign-up-page.PNG)